variejs/docs/cookies.md

-Varie lets you interact with the cookies.
+Varie provides a service that interacts with cookies.

 ## Setting